chrislattman/blogging-project/docs/terminal-commands/README.md

     - Google Chrome and Microsoft Edge use [Blink](https://en.wikipedia.org/wiki/Blink_(browser_engine))
     - Safari uses [WebKit](https://en.wikipedia.org/wiki/WebKit)
     - Mozilla Firefox uses [Gecko](https://en.wikipedia.org/wiki/Gecko_(software))
-- Email clients such as the Gmail/Outlook apps on iOS and Android, Apple Mail, Windows Mail/Outlook for Windows, and Mozilla Thunderbird also use browser engines to render emails
+- Email clients such as the Gmail and Outlook apps on iOS and Android, Apple Mail, Windows Mail/Outlook for Windows, and Mozilla Thunderbird also use browser engines to render emails
 - Browser engines include an underlying JavaScript engine, used to execute JavaScript code in webpages
     - Blink comes with [V8](https://en.wikipedia.org/wiki/V8_(JavaScript_engine))
     - WebKit comes with [JavaScriptCore](https://en.wikipedia.org/wiki/WebKit#JavaScriptCore)
     - Gecko comes with [SpiderMonkey](https://en.wikipedia.org/wiki/SpiderMonkey)
-- Email clients, however, do not support JavaScript, so they do not use the JavaScript engine
+- Email clients, however, do not support running JavaScript, so they do not use the JavaScript engine

 ### `shasum`